Freight - Marine freight

 Marine freight

-Marine freight also known as waterborne freight shows the tonnage shipped by destination.
+Marine freight, also known as waterborne freight indicates the tonnage shipped by destination.
 Waterborne freight is categorized as foreign, domestic and intrastate (with both origin and destination in Washington).

 Source: U.S. Army Corps of Engineers, Navigation Data Center.